suromirp/Primo-University/README.md

 * REST API Utilization: Implementing WordPress REST API to create interactive and dynamic user experiences.
 * Gutenberg Block Development: Creating custom blocks for the Gutenberg editor to enhance content creation flexibility.

-## Learning Outcomes
-Through this project, I have:

-* Enhanced PHP and JavaScript Skills: Applied these languages to manipulate WordPress data and add interactivity.
-* Mastered Theme and Plugin Development: Gained proficiency in creating and customizing themes and plugins from scratch.
-* Understood WordPress Architecture: Developed a deep understanding of WordPress's core functionalities and extensibility.
-* Embraced Modern Development Practices: Learned to use tools like SCSS for styling and React.js for building dynamic components.

 ## Disclaimer
 This project is intended for educational purposes, reflecting the coursework and exercises from the Udemy course.
-It serves as a foundation for further exploration and development within the WordPress ecosystem.